mosquitogames/1819rulebook/1_setup.md

 For your first game, use the Legacies and Attributes printed on the player boards.
 Put the Legacy and Attribute tiles away.

-Otherwise, have each player draw three Legacy tiles at random, keep two, and discard the other.
-Also have each player draw an Attribute tile at random.
+Otherwise, have each player draw 3 Legacy tiles at random, keep 2, and discard the other.
+Also have each player draw 1 Attribute tile at random.
 Put the rest of the tiles away.

 ### C. Player tokens

 Hand each player a set of colored tokens.
-Have each player place one token in their faction's Storehouse, and another on the zero space of the Victory Point track.
+Have each player place 1 token in their faction's Storehouse (blue for British Agents, green for Malay Chiefs), and 1 on the zero space of the Victory Point track.

 On the board, player tokens represent Influence.
 Filling Districts with Influence earns you VPs.
 Spending Influence from your faction Storehouse lets you issue Decrees or declare War.

 Off the board, player tokens are also used as trackers for Legacies and the like.

 ## Board Setup

 ### D. Districts

 Cover the x2 and x3 Districts with the four black markers.
-These Districts are empty; they must be Populated before players can place Influence tokens on them.
+These Districts are closed; they must be Populated before players can place Influence tokens on them.

 <!-- > *3-player game: the solo player only covers their x3 District.* -->

 ### E. Port track

-Place two Ships on the leftmost space of the Port track, and the rest on the appropriate space.
+Place 2 Ships on the leftmost space of the Port track, and the rest on the appropriate space.
 Every time a District is filled with Influence, another Ship arrives in Singapore, occupying another space on the Port track.

 ## Card Setup